 The Government of New Zealand has confirmed the launch date and list of eligible nationalities for their new New Zealand Electronic Travel Authority (NZeTA) for citizens of visa waiver countries, airline and cruise crew, and cruise line passengers.

-Citizens of 60 countries are now able to apply online for the NZ eTA.
-Citizens of these visa waiver countries are required to register a simple New Zealand eTA application form to travel to NZ.
+Citizens of 60 countries are now able to apply online for the NZeTA.
+Citizens of these visa waiver countries are required to register via a simple New Zealand eTA application form to travel to NZ.

-New Zealand eTA requirements involve paying a small service fee and tourist tax, the International Visitor Conservation and Tourism Levy (IVL), This fee helps to protect the natural environment tourists will enjoy during their stay in New Zealand.
+New Zealand eTA requirements involve paying a small service fee and tourist tax, the International Visitor Conservation and Tourism Levy (IVL), (if the IVL is applicable for your country).
+This fee helps to protect the natural environment tourists will enjoy during their stay in New Zealand.

-The eTA New Zealand was implemented in order to improve border security and reduce public safety risks to New Zealand, as well as to improve the traveller’s experience in the country.
+The eTA New Zealand was implemented in order to improve border security and reduce public safety risks, as well as to improve the traveller’s experience in the country.
 It allows multiple entries over a total validity period of 2 years (or 5 years for airline or cruise crew).

 When is the eTA for New Zealand available?

 The Government of New Zealand has finally announced the launch date for the Electronic Travel Authority for visa-exempt foreign citizens.
-The New Zealand eTA application system is already available online for eligible travellers to apply from their smartphone, tablet, or personal computer.
+The New Zealand eTA application system is available online for eligible travellers to register from their smartphone, tablet, or personal computer.

 Do I need an eTA for New Zealand?

 The New Zealand Government has also confirmed the list of nationalities and persons who will be required to apply for a NZeTA visa waiver to travel to the country, as well as the exceptions to the rule.

 To meet the New Zealand requirements for eTA, it is necessary to have a passport from one of the 60 visa waiver-exempt countries for New Zealand:

 – All European Union citizens:

 – Other Countries:

-Even if they are only transiting through New Zealand en route to a final destination, passengers from a visa waiver country or a transit visa waiver country are required to hold an eTA NZ from October 1st, 2019.
+Even if they are only transiting through New Zealand en route to a final destination, passengers from a visa waiver country or a transit visa waiver country are required to hold a NZeTA or Transit NZeTA.